 The HandPunch Terminal

 The HandPunch is a time and attendance terminal designed for use with time and attendance software.
-Refer to Figure 1-1 on page 5 when reviewing the information in this section.
+Refer to "Figure 1-1" on page 5 and "Figure 1-2" on page 6 when reviewing the information in this section.